What should I do if my baby wakes up early?Sophia Wilson

 Many times when you’re in bed at 2 a.m, suddenly your baby squeaks.
 You’re already awake.

 Your baby’s sleep cycle (the full circuit from light to deep to light NREM sleep…plus a bit of REM) lasts only 60 minutes.
 So, about every hour, your baby will enter a light sleep…or even briefly wake up and make a short moan or squawk.

-However, if your princess insists you attend to her at 1 a.m. (and 3 a.m.…and 4 a.m.), something may be bothering her.
-From a snoring parent to a passing truck, noises can jolt her awake each time she returns to light sleep (especially if she has a sensitive temperament).
-But hands down, your baby’s #1 middle-of-the-night, the snooze-shattering disturbance is hunger.
+If your princess still doesn’t go to bed at 1 a.m. or 3 a.m., then something may be bothering her.
+This could be a snoring parent or a passing truck.
+But hands down, your baby’s middle-of-the-night, the snooze-shattering disturbance is hunger.

 Increase daytime feedings if your baby wakes every hour

-During the early months, your favorite subject may be sleep—but your baby’s is definitely food!
+During the early months, your little one may be in sleep —but your baby is definitely feeding!

-In the womb, you literally fed her every single second.
-So, it’s no surprise that she needs frequent feeds to sustain her fast-paced growth.
+You literally fed her every second during the womb.
+It’s no wonder that newborn babies need frequent feeds to keep up their fast-paced growth.
 In fact, mothers in some cultures actually nurse their babies 50-100 times a day!
-I’m not recommending that to you, but breast-fed newborns do need at least ten to twelve feedings a day.
+I’m not suggesting that to you, but breast-fed newborns do need at least ten to twelve feedings a day.
 (Bottle-fed babies need 6-8.)

 What to do if you increase feedings and your baby still wakes every hour…

 The first thing to do if your baby is waking up too early, it’s important to check her sleep schedule to make sure that she gets enough sleep.
 You can gradually move her bedtime up by 10 minutes each night to see if it will help her stay asleep longer.
 It’s not an overnight success, though.